tmarkec/row_to_grow/README.md

 # Row to grow

 Row to grow is a fictional e-commerce website(for educational purposes) that I created for my PP5.
-Website provides sports/rowing related products and have blog as well to give users more information about related topics.
+The website is for the sale of sports/rowing related products and it also has a blog to give users more information about related topics.

 ![Am i responsive image](readme_img/responsive/resp.png)